 Today’s readings are 2 Samuel 1-3

 Today we continue the books of Samuel!
+Oh, did you know we have a weekly newsletter now?
+Click here to subscribe.

 As always, there is a lot to look at in these verses but I’m just going to pick one thing to dive into or we’ll be here for the rest of the year in this one chapter.
 I always look forward to the fullness of the conversation as you add your insights and notes in the comments in the Facebook group!
 I love that we each focus in on different things and between us we have a good study of the day’s readings.